 2. Our inheritance has been turned over to strangers, our houses to aliens.

-3. We are orphans without a father; our mothers are as widows.
+3. We are fatherless orphans; our mothers are widows.

-4. We drink our water with silver; our wood comes to us at a price.
+4. We drink our water for silver; our wood comes at a price.

-5. Our persecutors are at our necks.
-We labor; there is no rest for us.
+5. Our persecutors are at our neck.
+We labor, and there is no rest for us.

-6. We gave our hand to the Egyptians, and the Assyrians, to be satisfied with bread.
+6. We submitted to the Egyptians and the Assyrians, to be satisfied with bread.

-7. Our fathers sinned, and they are not; we bear their transgressions.
+7. Our fathers sinned, and they are not; we are burdened down with their transgressions.

-8. Slaves rule over us; there is no one to rescue us from their hand.
+8. Slaves rule over us; there is no one to rescue us out of their hand.

-9. We get our bread at the risk of our lives because of the sword in the wilderness.
+9. We get our bread at risk of our lives because of the sword of the wilderness.

 10. Our skin is blackened like a fire-pot because of terrible famine.

-11. They ravished the women in Zion, the virgins of the cities of Judah.
+11. They humbled the women in Zion, the virgins of the cities of Judah.

-12. Princes were hung by their hands; the faces of elders were not honored.
+12. Princes were hanged by their hands; the faces of elders were not honored.

-13. They carried off the young men to the grinding mill, and children staggered under the wood.
+13. They carried off young men to the grinding mill, and boys staggered under the wood.

-14. The elders have ceased being at the gate, the young men from their song.
+14. The elders have ceased from the gate, the young men from their song.

-15. The joy of our heart ceased; our dance was turned into mourning.
+15. The joy of our heart ceased; our dancing was turned into mourning.

-16. The crown has fallen from our head; woe to us now, for we have sinned.
+16. The crown of our head fell; woe to us, for we have sinned.

 18. For Mount Zion is desolate; foxes go about on it.